GuiFV/client_base_rag/README.md

 ### Characteristics
 - Uploaded files are associated with your session only.
 - All Files are deleted automatically from S3 bucket every 24h.
-- Limited number of calls (per day and per user)
+- Limited number of calls - per day: 10 files max, 30 messages max

 ### This is an AWS CDK deployable project